![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 The brief, terrifying view I got of the mountain-side below showed me it was far too steep for any sort of controlled plunge on my part.

-Shadow's rear wheels were failing to get a purchase on the incline, and although our velocity had basically dropped to zero by that point, we seemed on the verge of sliding down and off our perch.
+Shadow's rear wheels were failing to get a purchase on the incline, and although our velocity had basically dropped to zero by that point, we seemed on the verge of sliding down and off of our perch.

 Get a grip Shadow!
 Get a grip!
 I thought frantically.